Missouri seeks innovative schools

 - Applicants will have an opportunity to present their application to the public, media and Commission members.

-- The 15-minute presentation will be followed by an open comment session to allow those who attend to provide supportive or opposing comments and to raise questions.
+- The 15-minute presentation will be followed by an open comment session to allow those who attend the hearing to provide supportive or opposing comments and to raise questions.

 - This hearing typically last 90 minutes.